Skelf-Research/zviz/docs/overview.md

 - Policy outcomes enforced by layered kernel controls.
 - Profile-driven specialization for predictable behavior.

+## Cost and performance posture

+ZigViz targets near-native performance by mediating only security-relevant syscalls and using the host kernel networking stack.
+The expected result is materially higher pod density, lower per-pod memory overhead, and tighter tail latency compared to gVisor.
+See `docs/performance-cost.md` for quantified assumptions and targets.

 ## Target use cases

 - CI runners